Photo by Shutterstock

 In the following list, we’ve included some of the destinations that allow both vaccinated and unvaccinated travelers to offer a more comprehensive picture of where vaccinated travelers can visit.
 We did not include any destinations that have a prohibitive quarantine requirement in place for vaccinated travelers based on the assumption that if there is a longer quarantine requirement, the destination is not conducive to leisure travel.

 We caution and remind travelers that just because a destination is open to American travelers, it does not necessarily mean that they should go.
-Some of the destinations on the below list were experiencing COVID case surges at press time, including Botswana, the British Virgin Islands, Cyprus, the Netherlands, Seychelles, South Africa, and Spain, among others.
+Many destinations throughout the world, including the United States, were experiencing Delta variant–fueled COVID case surges at press time.
+Governments and the CDC have warned that the Delta variant and other emerging COVID variants are more transmissible.
 Travelers should continue to look at the entire picture when planning trips abroad.

-These countries are among the dozens of destinations now allowing vaccinated U.S. travelers to visit:
+These countries and territories are among the dozens of destinations now allowing vaccinated U.S. travelers to visit:

 As of July 1, Anguilla is only allowing fully vaccinated travelers to visit the eastern Caribbean island—unvaccinated travelers cannot go unless they are citizens or residents.
 Vaccinated visitors will be tested for COVID-19 upon arrival and will be required to quarantine until they produce a negative result.
-There is no longer an entry application fee for fully vaccinated visitors (previously, vaccinated travelers had to pay a $300 fee).
+Visitors to Anguilla will need to apply beforehand, and it’s recommended that travelers start the process at least seven days prior to travel.
 Anguilla’s tourist board has more information on the latest entry protocols.

-Travel from the U.S. to Austria is now allowed as long as travelers present a CDC-issued vaccination certificate indicating they received their first vaccine dose at least 21 days prior to travel; have recovered from COVID-19 in the past 180 days; or present a negative COVID-19 PCR or antigen test result procured within 72 or 48 hours of travel, respectively, according to the Austrian government.
+Quarantine-free travel from the United States to Austria is allowed as long as travelers present a CDC-issued vaccination certificate indicating they received their second vaccine dose no more than 360 days prior to travel or have recovered from COVID-19 in the past 180 days.
+Unvaccinated travelers from the U.S. can still enter Austria but must pre-register, present a negative COVID-19 test upon arrival (a PCR from within 72 hours of travel, or an antigen from within 48 hours of travel), and they must quarantine for 10 days, according to the Austrian government.

 Fully vaccinated U.S. travelers can travel to Barbados with a negative PCR test result from three days prior to travel and must then have a test done at the airport or at an approved hotel or resort accommodation.
 They must quarantine for one to two days as they await results.
 Unvaccinated travelers must quarantine for five to seven days and can’t leave their rooms at approved accommodations until their second negative PCR test result.
 Visit Barbados has all the latest COVID travel guidelines.